owjd03/tp/docs/DeveloperGuide.md

 * **Alternative:** Allow deletion of the target package, and automatically set the package to "Undecided" for all affected clients.
     * **Pros:** More convenient for the user, as it automates the process of un-assigning the package.
-    * **Cons:** This "cascading delete" logic is significantly more complex to implement and would need significant safety fallbacks in case of unexpected events, such as an application crash during the execution of the command.
+    * **Cons:** This "cascading delete" logic is a lot more complex to implement and would need significant safety fallbacks in case of unexpected events, such as an application crash during the execution of the command.

 --------------------------------------------------------------------------------------------------------------------